davetropeano/lda/source/what-is-this-rdf-thing/index.markdown

 verified_purchase | true
 text | I purchased this to add wireless connectivity to my Raspberry Pi [...]

 It is clear this is a set of property-value pairs, but it is less clear what they are the property-values of.
-A JSON programmer would probably say that they are the values for the review whose representation this is.
+Our JSON programmer would probably say that they are the values for the review whose representation this is.
 In other words, if you do a GET on the review http://az.com/review_1 then you can assume that the property values returned are the property values of http://az.com/review_1.
-Although this assumption sounds reasonable, it actually turns out to be a problem in more complex cases even for the native JSON programmer (see the next example), so we are going to remove this assumption by making the information explicit.
+Although this assumption sounds reasonable, it turns out to be a problem in more complex cases (see the next example) and implicit assumptions often turn into problems later, even in simple cases, so we are going to remove the assumption by making the information explicit.
 We do this by adding a new JSON property, as follows.

 ```json
 {